sagemath/trac_to_gh/Issue 7797.md

 # Issue 7797: basic interface to letterplace from singular

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7797

 Original creator: burcin